rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 [^gotchas1]: Example of non-symmetric equals is `java.sql.Timestamp` used with `java.sql.Date` or `java.util.Date`, these remain used as standard JDBC mappings for DB columns, the usage will show no deprecation warning.  `[] !== []` and
 `[] != []` in JS (incidentally `[] == ""`), working in JS often feels like explosives engineering.
 I wrote a blog series about [TypeScript Types](/tags/TypeScript-Notes.html) and ended up presenting a lot of complexities and gotchas that probably surprise any TS developer.
 How do Hibernate users prevent this [concurrency issue](http://rpeszek.blogspot.com/2014/08/i-dont-like-hibernategrails-part-2.html)?
-Java Streams have a very interesting take on referential transparency.
-If you execute a closure twice the second call will fail.
-This is probably the first and only attempt at dynamically typed linear types.
+Java Streams have a very interesting take on referential transparency: if you execute a stream twice the second attempt will fail.
+This is probably the first and only attempt at dynamically typed linear types &#128578; and is bound to create interesting intermittent issues.

 **Abstractions themselves causing issues**

 OOP creates a very high cognitive load, to a point that even compiler writers mess it up all the time[^rust].
 I started my programming career as an OOP enthusiast and evangelist.
 OO programming has an appeal of simplicity and I was seduced by it for many years.
 It took me a long time to realize that OOP is not simple at all.
 Let's talk OOP a little.
-Pick a random OOP training.
+Pick a random training.
 You will probably learn that _Cat_ *is a*n _Animal_ and that everything is intuitive.
 You will not learn if any of these less obvious are (or should be) true:
 &emsp; function accepting a _Cat_ *is a* function accepting an _Animal_
 &emsp; array of _Cats_ *is a*n array of _Animals_[^array]
 &emsp; function with no parameters *is a* function with one parameter[^function].
 You will not learn about reduced type safety that comes with widening to a superclass[^widening].
 I do not even want to start on subtyping gotchas of variant (union and sum) types.
 OOP is approachable only because we hide the complex bits from the learners[^ts-variance].
-Relevant psychological concept is a cognitive bias called _framing effect_.
+A relevant psychological concept is a cognitive bias called _framing effect_.

 [^array]:  Keeping things easy, arrays are mutable.
 Sadly, you can explore the answer on your own by asking a mainstream compiler like Java or TS and the answer will, unfortunately be the incorrect _yes_.